dnikic/terminal-developer-workflow/README.md

 (a is for all)
 sudo chmod -R a+rwx

+Print a tree structure of subfolders and their files tree
-Tree comand alternative for servers find . | sed -e "s/[^-][^\/]*\// |/g" -e "s/|\([^ ]\)/|-\1/"
+Alternative for servers where tree is not installed find . | sed -e "s/[^-][^\/]*\// |/g" -e "s/|\([^ ]\)/|-\1/"
 ```